 OneNote is a cloud-based note-taking app reaching tens of millions of users.
 One of the big projects I supported while on the design team was a redesign effort that aimed to address usability issues, cross-platform inconsistencies, and accessibility.
 This project primarily included redesigning the navigation model, improving the color palette, and many other targeted improvements.
 As a visual designer, my involvement focused on the visual design patterns and systems being introduced in the new interaction models.

 We also worked to purposefully design the Accessibility palette.
 If a user turns on the Darken Colors feature in iOS, OneNote has a specific design and color palette for this mode.
-The level of thought put into this palette was the same as the primary palette, in order for the app's color story to carry through.
-Below are designs for the Darken Colors mode on iPad and Mac.

 The project's final solution was fully released in May 2017.
 Below is a screen recording from October 2018 of the design.
 The following screens are designs I created that ended up not making it to the final product.

 By the time this project was completed, I was no longer at Microsoft – the bulk of my contributions shipped about 8 months after I left the team.
 After the release several former coworkers shared these exciting and important highlights: